GIST-IRR/Parse-Focusing/README.md

 --output "trees/train_seed0_trees.pt"
 ```

+### Tree to Span

-`tree_to_span.py`: Transform parse trees with string format to spans and save to file.
+Transform parse trees with string format to spans and save to file.

 ```
 python -m postprocessing.tree_to_span \